lvgl/lvgl/docs/get-started/platforms/tasmota-berry.rst

 - Lightweight: A well-optimized interpreter with very little resources.
 Ideal for use in microprocessors.
 - Fast: optimized one-pass bytecode compiler and register-based virtual machine.
 - Powerful: supports imperative programming, object-oriented programming, functional programming.
-- Flexible: Berry is a dynamic type script, and it’s intended for embedding in applications.
+- Flexible: Berry is a dynamic type script, and it's intended for embedding in applications.
   It can provide good dynamic scalability for the host system.
 - Simple: simple and natural syntax, support garbage collection, and easy to use FFI (foreign function interface).
 - RAM saving: With compile-time object construction, most of the constant objects are stored